Richard Hale is a tattoo enthusiast who studies and researches tattoo symbolism, meanings, and history.

 Strange things did happen here no stranger would it be

-If we met at midnight in the hanging tree.— The Hanging Tree
+If we met at midnight in the hanging tree.

 Popular Tree Tattoos

-There are many different types of trees to choose from: The oak, maple, and pine, just to name a few.
-However, as a tattoo, certain trees are inked more than others.
+There are many different types of trees to choose from: Oak, maple, and pine, just to name a few.
+However, certain trees are inked more than others.
 The trees below are some of the most popular trees used for tattoo designs.

 Some tree tattoos may only portray the branches of a tree, which may or may not contain leaves or flowers.
 One example is the cherry tree or cherry blossom tattoo.
-Cherry trees can be found throughout Asia and in Japan, and their significance goes back hundreds of years.
+Cherry trees can be found throughout Japan and other parts of Asia, and their significance goes back hundreds of years.
 Because they bloom all at once in a brief yet beautiful explosion of blossoms, they have come to symbolize the transience of life.
 The blossoms ("sakura" in Japanese) represent life's fragility and beauty, so this tattoo may serve as a reminder that although life is overwhelmingly beautiful, it is also short.
 The cherry blossom tattoo can also represent fecundity and femininity.
 Although these tattoos are popular in Asia, they are also popular in many other parts of the world.